 Key performance indicators (KPIs) are a set of defined measurements on which you can assess how successful your travel management company is at managing your travel spend.
 KPIs are different to a Service Level Agreement (SLA) as they’re not a measure of the service they provide but a measure of how they are performing in achieving specific goals agreed with the customer.

-As every customer will have different goals they wish to achieve, KPIs will usually be different for each client.
+As every client will have different goals they wish to achieve, KPIs will usually be different for each client.
 From a single KPI to a list of many, KPIs ensure travel management companies are accountable for helping customers achieve their objectives, they also provide a transparent way of measuring this success.

 Examples of KPIs we often see include: